SoorajVp/SHOEZI-E-commerce-Web-Application/README.md

 * profile management
 * Address Management (CRUD)
 * profile Picture change with image cropping
-* wallet
+* Wallet
-* product single page with image zooming
+* Product single page with image zooming
 * Category Managed with sub category, products can be listed as per the category.
 * User can filter the items by the main category and sub category.
 * Filters :